clearlydefined/service/README.md

 If you do want to run the service locally, follow these steps.

+## Fastest Set Up

+The quickest way to get a fully functional local ClearlyDefined set up (including the crawler) is to use the [Dockerized ClearlyDefined environment setup](https://github.com/clearlydefined/docker_dev_env_experiment).
+This runs all services locally and does not require access to the ClearlyDefined Azure account.

+## Alternative Set Up

+Some parts of this set up may require access to the ClearlyDefined Azure Account.

 1. Clone this repo
 1. Copy the `minimal.env.json` file to the **parent** directory of the repo and rename it to `env.json` and set any property values you need.
 See below for simple, local setup and the [Configuration](#configuration) section for more details.
 If this repo is colocated with the other ClearlyDefined repos, you can share the `env.json` file.
 Just merge the templates.
 Any colliding properties names are meant to be shared.
 1. On a command line, `cd` to the repo dir and run `npm install`